 Exp-Research studies make use of modest number samples which could not be for a targeted/ specific type of audience.

-Types of Explanatory Research
+Explanatory Research Types

-- Literature Search or Literature Research
+- Literature Research

 - Focus Group Research

 1. Literature search